mamonraab/gloqo/README.md

 ## Format of Code Record
-**Title of the post: Paper's name (programming language/library)**

-<br />**Content of the post: you can copy the following template, paste into your post, and change the necessary parts.
+**Title of the post: Paper's name (programming language/library)** **Content of the post: you can copy the following template, paste into your post, and change the necessary parts.
 It would take less than 5 mins.**
 ```
 1. [Code link](add link here!)
 2. [Paper link](add link here!)